drisskhattabi6/Django-Blog-Project/README.md

 # Django-Blog-Project

-This repo contains my Blog Project using Django Framework
+This repository contains a **Personel Blog** Project developed using the Django Framework.
+Only the **Super User** can create, edite, and delete posts in admin Panel.